The Fifth Child

 2020

-The Fifth Child explores the ramifications of intergenerational trauma, drawing on epigenetic research and the geopolitical landscape of New York.
-The project consists of five lithographs depicting a speculative scenario in which a fetus—while forming its umbilical cords, intestines, muscles, and bones—encounters trauma inherited from previous generations.
+The Fifth Child interrogates the ramifications of intergenerational trauma, drawing on epigenetic research and my observations of New York City's socio-political landscape.
+The work consists of five lithographs depicting a speculative scenario in which a fetus encounters the trauma from previous generations while developing its umbilical cords, organs, muscles, and bones in its mother’s womb.

-Each lithograph represents a stage of embryonic development through botanical and anatomical imagery.
-Lithography links the work’s narrative to its form: the interaction among the lithographic stone (matrix), paper (support), and pressure of the printing press articulates the transfer of inherited experience, while the oily properties of lithographic ink underscore the physicality of the fictional character.
+Lithography links the work’s narrative to its form.
+The interaction between the lithographic stone (matrix) and paper (substrate), under the pressure of the press, articulates the transfer of experience and history.
+The oily lithographic ink accentuates the physicality of the fictional character.

 The title references Doris Lessing’s 1988 novel The Fifth Child, in which a dysfunctional fifth child, Ben, disrupts his parents’ idealized vision of a perfect family.
-While the story initially centers on a subversive, mutant figure, it can also be read as an expression of the repressed subconscious and the rigid ideologies shared within a social group.
-Through this lens, The Fifth Child (2020) raises questions about how deeply embedded social narratives and intergenerational trauma shape individual and collective identities, influencing both the present and what follows.
+While the story centers on a subversive, mutant figure, it can also be read as an expression of the repressed unconscious and the rigid ideologies shared by a social group.
+Through this lens, The Fifth Child asks how deeply embedded social narratives and intergenerational trauma shape individual and collective identities, influencing both the present and future.

 The Fifth Child는 *후성 유전학 (Epigenetics) 연구에서 단서를 얻어 가족, 혹은 밀접하게 연관된 하나의 사회 집단 안에서 공유되는 정신적, 감정적 경험을 탐구한다. 역사적 트라우마가 수많은 집단 정체성의 근간을 이루는 뉴욕의 사회정치적 상황을 관찰하며 시작된 이 작품은, 혈연 또는 강한 정서적 유대로 연결된 집단과 개인의 관계가 새로운 주체의 형성에 어떤 영향을 미치는지 질문한다.